Mpho Matsitle relives the evening of Harvest Live in Concert.

 It does not feel like the show has just begun, but more like there has never been a time without it.
 It is only the first song, and we are deeply immersed into it.
 “By the first song nje we can tell she has ministered to a hundred souls,” Twitter testifies.

 The intensity and depth does not let up; Oceans is a pure marvel.
 We are witnessing perfect harmony.
 The lead singer, backing vocalists, and band in sync to the T!

 The congregation joins this harmony for the first time on One Place.
 We are in “One Place, One Joy,” in His presence.
 This very presence in which Thembekile has found peace and joy.
 At this time the audience sings along.
 Thembekile has us all collapsed.

 She wishes to also be at one place with her former band Sound Voices and invites them to join her on stage.
 “Now behold the Lamb,” they sing as we behold them.
 The sheer harmony is an altogether new exciting phenomenon.
 Four amazing voices, one song: we could not wish for more.

 Yet more is exactly what we get.
 Harvest is after all a time of plenty.
 And popular hymns back to back in the Sefela Medley is what’s next on offer.
 Off the blocks for the first time during this confederation of classics is the phenomenon that has come to characterise any praise and worship experience worth its salt: terene ya moya.

-It was captained by a dreaded man this train.
+It is captained by a dreaded man this train.
 In white shirt and blue jeans.
-Almost in a march, hands flailing in rhythm, with feet taking exaggerated strides, he left his seat somewhere in the middle of the theatre and expropriated space right in front of the stage, beckoning us all to join him.
+Almost in a march, hands flailing in rhythm, with feet taking exaggerated strides, he left his seat somewhere in the middle of the theatre and commandeered space right in front of the stage, beckoning us all to join him.